mindell/somecaptions-wpclient-v3/README.txt

 == Upgrade Notice ==

-= 0.5 =
+= 3.0.1 =
-This version fixes a security related bug.
-Upgrade immediately.
+This version adds support for article types, improves image handling, and enhances integration with the SomeCaptions dashboard.